The puzzling disappearance of Jonathan Jetté and Rachael Bagnall near Valentine Lake

 What happened to Rachel Bagnall and Jonathan Jetté?

-LeClaire, the lead investigator said, "When you ask me what my thoughts on this are, it's a catastrophic slip and fall accident, either below treeline where we have not been able to find them or they've gone into a crevasse somewhere in the alpine area.
-There's not a lot of ways to go wrong.
+LeClaire, the lead investigator, said, "When you ask me what my thoughts on this are, it's a catastrophic slip-and-fall accident, either below treeline where we have not been able to find them, or they've gone into a crevasse somewhere in the alpine area.
+There are not a lot of ways to go wrong.
 That was what was so perplexing about the whole thing.
 Where could they have gone wrong?"

-With no physical evidence, it has been speculated that they may have walked over a cliff, were buried in a rockslide, attacked by bears or other wildlife, or met with foul play by someone or something sinister in the area.
+With no physical evidence, it has been speculated that they may have walked over a cliff, been buried in a rockslide, attacked by bears or other wildlife, or met with foul play by someone or something sinister in the area.
 Some even believe that despite the car being in the area, they were abducted as the cell phone was left behind.

-It just doesn't happen all that often that two people walk into the backcountry and seemingly disappear off the face of the earth with no clues as to what happened.
+It just doesn't happen often that two people walk into the backcountry and seemingly disappear off the face of the earth with no clues as to what happened.
 But that’s what happened at Valentine Lake.

 StrangeOutdoors Exclusive Members Only Area